 The figures reported above in respect of City View and Buckle Under represent the balances and movements within the Group accounts, following consolidation adjustments, and therefore do not reflect the figures presented in these two company's individual accounts.
-Movements in the subsidiary accounts are detailed in note 38.
+Movements in the subsidiary accounts are detailed in note 39.

-The pension reserve, relating to the present value of the Local Government Pension Scheme defined benefit liability, shows a £nil balance at 31 August 2023 (2022: deficit of £1.1m).
+The pension reserve, relating to the present value of the Local Government Pension Scheme defined benefit liability, shows a £nil balance at both the current and comparative year ends.
 In accordance with accounting requirements, the Academy trust's share of the LGPS is carried on the Balance Sheet, with movements each year quantified by the Local Authority's actuary and reflected through the SoFA.
-The valuation report for this year indicated that a pension accounting surplus existed at 31 August 2023.
+The valuation reports for each year indicated that a pension accounting surplus existed at both balance sheet dates.
 Accounting standards state that if an employer has an accounting surplus, it should only be recognised to the extent that it is able to recover the surplus either through reduced contributions in the future, or through refunds.
 There are differing opinions as to the extent to which a pension surplus represents an "unconditional right" of employers and therefore the extent to which the surplus can be recognised as being of economic value, and to date the ESFA have been unable to give any guidance to academy trusts.
 The Trustees have therefore taken the view that, since the Academy trust is a long-term employer open to new members, there is not a reasonable expectation of ever reaching a point of cessation and therefore being able to access a return of surplus.
 Accordingly the surplus has not been included, and a break-even £nil position has been reflected on the Balance Sheet.
-The pension surplus is disclosed in note 2 and the actuarial assumptions and other movements in the year are disclosed in note 30.
+The pension surplus is disclosed in note 2 and the actuarial assumptions and other movements in the year are disclosed in note 31.

-It should be noted that any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements, and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
+Any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
 These contribution rates are reviewed every three years in consultation with the scheme's administrators, and current employer contributions due by the academy trust are fixed at the current 22.5% rate until 1 April 2026.

-At 31 August 2023, the net book value of group fixed assets was $\pounds 29.6m$ (2022: $\pounds 29.1m$) and movements in tangible fixed assets are shown in notes 17 and 18 to the financial statements.
+The restricted fixed asset fund represents the net book value of fixed assets held on the Group's balance sheet, together with any unspent capital grant funding (although unspent funding at 31 August 2024 was £nil (2023: £23k).
+Movements in fixed assets are shown in notes 18 and 19 to the financial statements.
 During the year the assets were used almost exclusively for providing education and the associated support services to the pupils of the academies, the only exceptions to this being letting of the premises to local community groups and other affiliated organisations.